gvwilson/sensibleadventures/cloudherd/cloudherd.md

 fight, not with most of the adults gone, and even once they were back, there weren't more than a handful of people in the village who'd ever swung a sword, not that they actually had any swords to swing.
-They'd be lucky not to wind up in prison, or paying double taxes until their grandchildren were grown.
+They'd be lucky not to wind up in prison, and even if they didn't, the village would be paying double taxes for the next hundred years.

 "So what do think we should do?"
 Grappa Gas challenged.
 "Turn them out?
-I can just hear what folk would say if they heard we'd done that.
+They wouldn't make it more'n a couple of gallops before they froze or the forest tore 'em apart.
+I can just hear what folk would say if we did that.
 Or maybe you think we can take 'em prisoner?"
 He mimed swinging a sword.

 "Enough."
 Indy set her mug down with a thump.
 "Enough, both of you.
 We have a stormload of trouble to fly through, and I will *not* have you two making it worse with your bickering."
 She stared into her tea as if hoping the tiny swirling leaves might spell out some answers.
 "I know it's a big thing," she went on quietly.
-"And I did think about turning them away, but look at them.
-They look like they've been through the Blight.
-Grappa's right---they wouldn't even make it as far as Rancid.
+"And I did think about turning them away, but Gas is right---they wouldn't even make it to Rancid.
 How would that make us look?"

 Aft scowled.
-"What people think won't matter much if we've all had our throats cut.
+"What people think won't matter much once the king hears about this.
 No, wait, hear me out.
 Saving travelers who got caught on the mountain, well, we can explain that if we have to.
-But letting them stay here---saints and all their gifts, Indy, we can't.
-We just can't.
-And what about the tiger?
+But letting them stay here---saints and all their gifts, Indy, what'll they do to us?
+What'll they do to *her*?"
+He jabbed his finger at Noxy.

-What are we supposed to feed it?
+"And what about the tiger?" he continued before Indy could reply.
+"What are we supposed to feed it?
 Or should I ask 'who'?"

 "Disgusting Aftertaste!"
 Indy snapped.
 "I will *not* have that kind of talk about one of the Gifted.
 Especially not in front of my daughter."

 "Just saying," Aft muttered.
 He swallowed the last of his tea in one gulp and stood up.
-"Whatever you decide, I'll follow your lead.
-Just..."
+"Just think about it, all right?"
 He squeezed his strong hands into impotent fists, then turned and left without saying goodbye.

-"Maybe it wouldn't be such a bad thing if you were right!"
+"Maybe it wouldn't be such a bad thing if he *did* eat some of us!"
 Grappa Gas called after him.
-"Maybe we'd have some peace and quiet around here if a few of us *did* get eaten!"
+"Maybe we'd have some peace and quiet around here!"

 He turned back to Indy.
 "Don't worry about him.
-It's just first time jitters talking."
+He's just worried about the baby.
+Everyone gets wound up their first time."

 "I know," Indy smiled.
-With their first baby due in just a few weeks, Aft and his wife had stayed behind when the other adults left for the mountains to gather the village's herd.
-The double weight of becoming a father for the first time and not being up in his element had made him as fidgety as a young camel in springtime.
+With their first baby due in just a few weeks, Aft and his wife Rind had stayed behind when the other adults left for the mountains to gather the village's herd.
+The double weight of becoming a father and not being up in his element had made him as fidgety as a young camel in springtime.

 Grappa Gas drained the last of his own tea.
 "It's good," he told Noxy appreciatively.
 "Maybe wants more cinnamon next time, though."